metacall/gsoc-2022/submission/tricster.md

 MetaCall is a polyglot runtime environment that lets developers call functions and methods between different programming languages.
 For example, we can call a Python function from Node.js or we can create a Python object within Ruby.
 This is done by following the Meta Object Protocol which represents primitive types as an object.
-It super useful when you want to handle different tasks with different programming languages.
+It is super useful when you want to handle different tasks with different programming languages.

 ## Why we need a Rust Loader for Metacall?

 Rust is a very interesting and popular programming language and it has a huge ecosystem which grows fast.
-You can find many useful tools and libraries written in Rust, and maybe you want to use them in other languages for your special usecase.
+You can find many useful tools and libraries written in Rust, and maybe you want to use them in other languages for your special use case.
-Furthor more, if we have rust loader, we can write Fucntions in Rust on the [FaaS platform](https://metacall.io/).
+Further more, if we have a rust loader, we can write functions in Rust on the [FaaS platform](https://metacall.io/).

 However, as you may know, rust is a compiled language, which means you need to compile the source code into a executable in order to run it, making it hard to follow the Meta Object Protocol.